ankita25012/Blinkit-Data-project-/README.md

-🛒 Blinkit Data Analysis - Excel Dashboard Project
+ 🛒 Blinkit Retail Analysis - Excel Dashboard Project

 This project features an **interactive retail analytics dashboard built entirely in Excel** using data for **Blinkit**, India’s last-minute delivery app.
 The dashboard provides deep insights into sales, outlet types, item categories, and regional trends.

 ---